-As far as the number of servers and locations go, LimeVPN is not the strongest provider in the VPN game, with some 19 servers in 10 countries and 6000 dynamic IP addresses.
+As far as the number of servers and locations go, LimeVPN is not the strongest provider in the VPN game.
+It features servers in 19 worldwide locations and 6000 dynamic IP addresses.
 The service is present in the US, Europe, parts of Asia and Australia.
 Even though this is definitely not impressive, they claim to have one of the fastest VPN networks in the world.
 Their speeds really are quite good.

 As for the security, most standard protocols are covered – you get your OpenVPN, SSL and L2TP, as well as SSTP and even Softether.
 The encryption is 256-bit, which is definitely nice.
 The upgraded plan also offers static private IP and a dedicated private VPN node and there is also the NAT Firewall for additional protection.